survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

+> XXX: `"no-unused-vars": false` should be removed but looks like there might be some bug in babel-eslint/eslint-plugin-react preventing that to work correctly.
+Need to get back at this.

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.

-There is a good ESLint integration available for many IDEs and editors already.
-You should consider setting it up for yours as that will allow you to spot possible issues as you develop.
+Go ahead and fix them.
+You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.

 In case you want Webpack to emit ESLint messages, you can set up [eslint-loader](https://www.npmjs.com/package/eslint-loader) for this purpose.
 You can even make your build fail on purpose if it doesn't pass the lint.